reuk/wayverb/docs_source/context.md

 and then the solved equations can be used to calculate pressure values at certain elements.
 The BEM is similar, but models nodes on the surface of the enclosure, instead of within it.
-This in turn allows it to model unbounded spaces. [@murphy_digital_2000]
+This in turn allows it to model unbounded spaces, whereas the FEM is limited to bounded spaces [@murphy_digital_2000, pp.
+52-55].

-The FDTD method works by dividing the space to be modelled into a regular grid, and computing changes in some quantity at each grid point over time.
+The FDTD method works by dividing the space to be modelled into a regular grid, and computing changes in some quantity (such as pressure or particle velocity) at each grid point over time.
 The formula used to update each grid point, along with the topology of the grid, may be varied depending on the accuracy, efficiency, and complexity required by the application.
 FDTD methods are generally applied to problems in electromagnetics, but a subclass of the FDTD method known as the *Digital Waveguide Mesh* (DWM) is often used for solving acoustics problems.

 The FDTD process shares some characteristics with the element methods.
 They all become rapidly more computationally expensive as the maximum output